niharhEAVR/OOPs-using-Java/02_day/01_notes/01_method_overloading.md

-Sure! 😊 Let me explain this Java code to you.

----

 ### ✅ **1.
 Method Overloading**
 The code you shared demonstrates **method overloading**, which is a feature in Java that allows you to define **multiple methods with the same name** but with different parameter lists (different types, numbers, or both).